mratsim/Arraymancer/Design_document.md

   - Copy elision
   - Move on assignment
   - Detect if the original Tensor is not used anymore and the copy is unneeded.
+If further no-copy optimizations are needed, move optimization with {call} can be used so the compiler automatically choose a no-copy version if only one reference exists: https://nim-lang.org/docs/manual.html#ast-based-overloading-move-optimization

 ## CUDA considerations